 ISA Brown’s (and a lot of other commercial hybrid chickens) are bred to continue laying most of the year.
 This means that they won’t have the opportunity to rest their reproductive systems and will therefore develop tumours, cancers, prolapses and other health issues relating to their high egg production.
 Either that, or they will pass away from sheer exhaustion.

-‘Rescuing’ a battery ISA Brown hen
+‘Rescuing’ an ex-battery ISA Brown hen

 Wanting to provide a home for a ‘rescued’ ISA Brown is very admirable but involves a different level of care to those who are bringing home a ‘normal’ chicken.
 Suburban Chooks advise that you research the issue and gain as much information as you can on how to care well for the rescued girls for the remainder of their natural lives (and realistic expectations of what kind of life they may have outside of a commercial environment).
 We are more than happy to discuss this further and are putting together some written advise on what you will need to do…